Idris2244/Palmoria-Manufacturing-Analysis-/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the Employee data to answer kay question, such as:
+EDA involved exploring the Employee data to answer key question, such as:

 - What is the Sum of Salary paid?
 - What is the Average salary paid?